AmooAti/awesome-audit-log-django/README.md

 3. SQLite

 This package is in its early stage development and the following features will be added ASAP:
-1. Fix dependencies versioning
-2. linter
-3. github actions
-4. Utilizing celery tasks to store audit logs
+1. Utilizing celery tasks to store audit logs
-5. Release it!
+2. Release it!
-6. For now, you just can opt-in models with app_label.
+3. For now, you just can opt-in models with app_label.
 We should add a feature for opt-out and also using module path
-7. Log rotation
+4. Log rotation
-8. Mongo DB support
+5. Mongo DB support
-9. Add management, shell, celery as entry point of logs
+6. Add management, shell, celery as entry point of logs
-10. Document page!
+7. Document page!
+8. ✅ Fix dependencies versioning
+9. ✅ linter
+10. ✅ github actions

+## Compatible With

+This package works on the below listed Django, Python versions and Databases.

+- **Django versions**: 4.2, 5.0, 5.1
+- **Python versions**: 3.10, 3.11, 3.12
+- **Databases**: SQLite, PostgreSQL, MySQL

 ## Installation